Leerburg »

 Many people who rescue dogs are told their new rescue dog has been abused, when in fact this is not the case.
 Many, many, many, dogs are turned into humane societies because they have genetically faulty temperaments or because the dogs lived in homes that did not promote a healthy pack structure.

-It’s important to remember that dogs with faulty temperaments are also dogs with pack drives.
-They just react to the “rank” portion of their pack drive differently than well adjusted house dogs do.
+It's important to remember that dogs with faulty temperaments are also dogs with pack drives.
+They just react to the "rank" portion of their pack drive differently than well-adjusted house dogs do.

 Some of these people come to their senses when their dogs develop serious dominance problems.
-Others simply turn the dog in to animal shelters, or worse yet, they have the dogs put to sleep.
+Others simply turn the dog into animal shelters, or worse yet, they have the dogs put to sleep.

 The First Weeks

-Social isolation means that I take care of the dog's basic needs: feeding, water, walking and providing a clean place to sleep, but nothing else.
-I don’t pet the dog, I don’t play with the dog, I don’t talk sweet to the dog.
+Social isolation means that I take care of the dog's basic needs: feeding, water, walking, and providing a clean place to sleep, but nothing else.
+I don't pet the dog, I don't play with the dog, I don't talk sweet to the dog.
 I act like it is not there.
 I act aloof to the dog.

-During this social isolation period the only time the dog is out of the crate while in the house is when it is on its way outside.
+During this social isolation period, the only time the dog is out of the crate while in the house is when it is on its way outside.

-Always On a Leash
+Always on a Leash

 It becomes crystal clear to the dog that I am in total control of its life and its environment.
-I can’t over emphasize how important that is to a pack animal.
+I can't overemphasize how important that is to a pack animal.

-I don’t need to give one correction during this entire time period for the dog to understand that I am the person who controls his life.
+I don't need to give one correction during this entire time for the dog to understand that I am the person who controls his life.

 While formal training on an adult dog may not start for several weeks or even a month there is a lot that the dog can learn while you wait.

-The dog needs to learn that this is his new home and I am his new pack leader.
+The dog needs to learn that this is his new home and that I am his new pack leader.
 I want to begin the bonding process before I take it out and expect it to do formal obedience work.

-The dog senses an aloof attitude from me.
+xThe dog senses an aloof attitude from me.
 Dogs know that pack leaders are aloof.
-You don’t see an alpha wolf run around acting like a happy puppy in front of his pack members.
+You don't see an alpha wolf run around acting like a happy puppy in front of his pack members.

 The Dog Crate

 If your goal is to have a house dog, it needs to start its life in your home in a dog crate.
-In the beginning many dogs may not like the crate but they will learn to accept it.
+In the beginning, many dogs may not like the crate but they will learn to accept it.

 We keep a bowl of all-natural dog treats near our dog crate.
-Every time I ask the dog to go into the crate I toss a few treats in first.
+Every time I ask the dog to go into the crate, I toss a few treats in first.
 I also feel it should be fed its normal daily rations in the crate.

 Some dogs raise holy heck when they are first put in a crate.
-Giving them a cows knuckle bone or one of our treat balls takes their mind off being confined in the crate.
+Giving them a cow's knuckle bone or one of our treat balls takes their mind off being confined in the crate.

 Putting a sheet over the crate for a while, so the dog cannot see out, also helps.
 Screaming and hitting the dog do nothing but increase the dog's stress and confirm that being in the crate only brings bad things.